 Some dog shampoos contain surfactants you're likely familiar with: SLS, SLES, and Ammonium Laureth Sulfate.
 Then there's Polyethylene glycol (PEG), a humectant used to help skin retain moisture.
 It's a skin irritant, but what's worse is that it is a “penetration enhancer”–meaning it carries other chemicals, helping them cross through the skin and into the bloodstream.

 It's clear that a natural dog shampoo is a safer bet for bath time, but there's a downside to natural dog shampoos as well: too often, they're not as natural as they claim.
 If you Google "natural dog shampoo" and find ingredient lists longer than your dog's leash, for example, run.
 Run away.

 Certified organic dog shampoos, on the other paw, are a safer bet.
 They're put through a higher level of testing and must jump through a lot of hoops to obtain certification.
 And it's not just the final product that's reviewed, it's how the ingredients are grown, processed, and transported.
 You can also trust that there will be no GMO ingredients, pesticides, herbicides, artificial colors or fragrance in certified organic dog shampoos.
 All of this comes at a price though, of course.

-Good news is, you can skip the label reading and investigative work at the pet store, and the expense of a certified organic shampoo, by making one yourself.
+Good news is, you can skip the label reading and investigative work at the pet store, and the expense of a certified organic shampoo, by making non-toxic cleaning products for pets yourself.

 Our favorite DIY dog shampoo recipe uses gentle, natural ingredients that will leave your pup pal with moisturized skin and a shiny, healthy coat that smells great.
 Plus, it won't strip the natural oils from their fur.